Choosing an Astrophotography Telescope: My Top 5

 5. A field flattener/reducer to create a flat field for imaging

-Make sure you add these additional items (if necessary) to your overall budget before deciding on a particular scope.
-It is also wise to confirm the mounting-style of the dovetail saddle on your telescope mount.
+Before deciding on a particular scope, make sure you add these additional items (if necessary) to your overall budget.
+It is also wise to confirm the mounting style of the dovetail saddle on your telescope mount.

 For example, the Sky-Watcher EQ6-R Pro features a dual saddle design that allows for both v-style and d-style dovetail bars.